rod-dot-codes/rod-dot-codes/README.md

 I'm Rod.
 I code.

-I enjoy building teams, distributed software and edge computing.
+I enjoy building teams.

+Research and development interests focus on distributed software, observability and edge computing.

-You can find my not really well maintained blog at rod.codes
+You can find my not really well maintained blog at https://rod.codes

 You can visit my LinkedIn at https://www.linkedin.com/in/rodneyhawkins/